APRIL 8, 2026ERA · payer requirements

 Does Spravato always reconcile like a standard office-administered drug?

-No. Clinics should confirm the current code set, payer policy, procurement model, and remittance path for the exact workflow they are running.
+No. Clinics should confirm the current code set, payer policy, procurement model, benefit pathway, and remittance path for the exact workflow they are running.
 As of January 1, 2026, HCPCS J0013 replaced S0013 for esketamine nasal spray.